Tour Code: 8962P44

-Depart Dublin and make your way to the West of Ireland and tour beautiful Connemara.
+Depart from Dublin, and make your way to Ireland's western region and tour beautiful Connemara.
 On the way across the midlands of Ireland, take a comfort stop for refreshments before arriving in the enchanting village of Cong.
 You will have time to visit Cong Abbey before continuing the journey through the wilderness of Connemara.
-You will arrive in Galway mid afternoon to ensure that you get the most out of this cultural city.
-You will have time to explore the Spanish Arch and ramble around colorful shop street with its many street performers, seafood eateries, and quaint Irish bars with wonderful musicians.
+You will arrive in Galway mid-afternoon to ensure that you get the most out of this cultural city.
+You will have time to explore the Spanish Arch, and ramble around colorful shop street with its many street performers, seafood eateries, and quaint Irish bars.

 Day 2: Galway - Sligo - Derry